-Assets can lose book value or become worthless for a variety of reasons.
+Assets can lose book value or become worthless for many reasons:

-A write-off (or write-down) is also called for when inventory assets lose some or all of their value.
+One frequent use for the write-off occurs when a seller's accounts receivable assets become non-collectible.
+In that case, the seller writes off the debt by registering a Bad debt expense.
+A write-off (or write-down) is also in order when inventory assets lose some or all of their value.
 Note that inventory can lose value through obsolescence, changes in market demand, damage, spoilage, or theft.

 In any case, accounting write-offs serve two purposes: